sdip15fa/mtr-fare-optimization/README.md

 The application uses MTR fare data stored in `public/mtr_lines_fares.csv`. *Note: The accuracy of calculations depends on the data in this file.*

+## Programmer

+- 99% gemini 2.5 pro exp
+- 1% me (this section is written by me)

 ## Getting Started

 1.  **Clone the repository:**